Here are some of the questions our guests ask us all the time:

 If you have special dietary requirements, please notify our office prior to your arrival.
 Our chef will make every effort to accommodate your needs.

 Does your lodge have Internet and mobile phone service?

 We like to think that your ski vacation is a great opportunity to disconnect from the world.
-However if you need to be connected, there is high-speed wireless service in certain areas of the lodge.
+However if you need to be connected, there is high-speed wireless service in the lodge.
 The quality and speed of access will be variable and you must bring your own laptop, as we cannot provide access to any computer equipment at the lodge.
-Guests can call out on the lodge pay phone with a calling card or credit card.
-Messages and faxes can be left on the lodge private line.
-We ask that you limit the length of your calls as a courtesy to other guests.
+Messages can be left on the lodge private line.